djccarew/watson-dojo-pm-tester/README.md

   2. Log in into Bluemix with your credentials by clicking on the **Log in** link at the top right.

-  3. Make sure that you deploy the application to the same region and space as where the *Apache Spark* and *Cloud Object Storage* services were created when you signed up for IBM Data Science Experience.
-Please take note of the space as later in this lab the Watson Machine Learning Service needs to be deployed into the same space.
+  3. Make sure to deploy the application to the same region and space as where the *Apache Spark* and *Cloud Object Storage* services were created when you signed up for IBM Data Science Experience.
+Please take note of this space as later in this lab the Watson Machine Learning service needs to be deployed into the same space.

   4. Click on **Deploy** to deploy the application.